stanuwu/SandTNTRatioFinder/README.md

 (This means the tnt booster needs to go off 1gt after the sand booster.)

 Sand Guider: sideways_skull | TNT Guider: top_medium_amethyst
-(These are the top alignment guiders for both sand and tnt.)
+(These are the top alignment guiders for both sand and tnt.
+If the tnt guider starts with bottom then tnt needs to be bottom aligned, i dont think the height for that is actually correct rn.)

 Sand Guider Y: 0 | TNT Guider Y: 0
 (This is the y level of the guiders, in this case they would be on the same level but if TNT Guider Y was 1 it would be 1 block higher and if it was -1 it would be 1 block lower.)